ibm-cloud-docs/speech-to-text/acoustic-models.md

 -   `name` is the name of the custom model.
 -   `description` shows the description of the custom model, if one was provided at its creation.
 -   `base_model_name` indicates the name of the language model for which the custom model was created.
 -   `versions` provides a list of the available versions of the custom model.
 Each element of the array indicates a version of the base model with which the custom model can be used.
 Multiple versions exist only if the custom model is upgraded.
 Otherwise, only a single version is shown.
+For more information, see [Listing version information for a custom model](/docs/services/speech-to-text/custom-upgrade.html#upgradeList).

 The methods also return a `status` field that indicates the state of the custom model: